micahshute/rbimg/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

+The feature that will make this gem fully-functional for all PNG images is the implementation of interlaced PNGs.
+Any help is welcomed.
+This gem was developed using the documentation found and libpng.org/png/spec/1.2
+Information about interlaced PNGs can be found there.

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/rbimg.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/rbimg/blob/master/CODE_OF_CONDUCT.md).